This post was originally published in March 2020. For increased readability and relevance, it was updated in March 2022.

 If you don’t plan to fussy cut your fabric, cutting your fabric into strips for basting is such a time saver.
-I learned this from Jodi Godfrey of Tales of Cloth, thanks to her Hexie Handbook.
 However, cutting fabric has always been my least favorite part of making quilts.
 Even after the acquisition of a rotary cutter, cutting mat and ruler, I still hated it.

 That was until I discovered a slotted strip ruler made especially for cutting several strips of fabric at one time!
 I was able to cut all of the strips for two quilts in a couple of evenings.
 WHAT?
-The trade favorite is the Stripology ruler which you can find on Amazon, but I grabbed a cheap version at Walmart and it has changed. my. life.
+The trade favorite is the Stripology ruler which you can find on Amazon, but I grabbed a cheap version at Walmart and it has changed my stitchy life.

-The last little tip about cotton thread, which is not original with me (thank you again, Jodi!), is that it is directional.
-If you thread your needle with the end coming off the spool, it will tangle so. much. less!
+The last little tip about cotton thread, is that it is directional.
+If you thread your needle with the end coming off the spool, it will tangle so much less!
 And, speaking of threading your needle, do yourself a favor and thread a few needles at once so you don’t have to interrupt your flow when you have only one more half inch seam to go before you’re finished.
 Ask me how I know.

 This is one of the more tedious lessons I have faced when I just want to keep going.
 However, pulling papers as I go not only makes it easier for me to handle the quilt as it grows, but it has saved me a lot of time (and frustration) later.

 Did that one colleague at work run her mouth one too many times today?
 Pull some papers.